dezyne/community/DezynePatterns/Iterator/README.md

 Objects could be retained in a linked list where the identifier is a pointer (or handle) to the object in the list.
 Alternatively it could be an array with the index number as identifier.

-an example of a tail recursive function in Dezyne:
+An example of a tail recursive function in Dezyne:
 ```cpp
 void initObjects() {
 	string id;